mithunkumarc/learning_angular/sharedmodule/ReadMe.md

-components, directives, services, pipes commonly used in different modules can be placed under shared(common)module and can be reused in many modules.
+components, directives, services, pipes commonly used in different modules can be declared in shared(common)module and can be imported in root/feature modules.